DistrictOfJoban/JCM-Docs/docs/players/blocks/helpline_1.md

 A **Help Line (With Sticker)** is a wall-attached block in Joban Client Mod, acting as a machine to request assistance from station staff.

-## Usage
-Right clicking the block would emit a redstone signal for 20 in-game ticks (or 1 second).

 ## Crafting Recipe
 !!! note
     The **blue dye** in this crafting grid refers to **any dye**